SAIKIRANN226/Aws-DevOps-Notes/Overview.md

 - The process of creating users and groups is done by linux admin team but just know how to create users and groups, adding users into groups, giving permissions to users etc.
 - What is process management in linux ?
 Nothing but how the OS creates, monitor and terminate processes.
 Each process has unique id.
 We can monitor processes using 'ps' and 'top' commands and control them with 'kill <pid>' or 'kill -9 <pid>' commands.
 - When process stuck kill the process ---> 'kill PID' do not kill parent process id 1st is PID, 2nd one is parent id.
 If even kill cannot kill then forceful terminate 'kill -9 PID'
 - What is Package management in linux ?
 How the software is installed, updated or removed on the system.
-We use yum command ; yum list installed ; yum install <package> -y ; yum remove -y
+We use yum command ; yum list installed ; yum install <package> -y ; yum remove <package> -y
 - Algorithm for connecting to any instance ?
 - What is Service management in linux ?
 Is about starting, stopping, monitoring and configuring background services like web servers or databases.
 We use tools like 'systemctl' to control them.
 - Systemctl start nginx ---> This is how to make a package into service.